arthurvidal91/pandoc_resume/resume.md

 **Java Software Developer** - Extreme Digital Solutions (Mar 2015 - Present)

-I help the company by building, testing, and deploying software in Java.
+I help the company by building, testing, and deploying software in Java and
-Also modifying existing software to correct errors and improve performance.
+modifying existing software to correct errors and improve performance.
 Almost all these solutions were implemented with ADF, EJB, JPA.
-At one of the projects I've implemented an integration with RightNow Cloud Service
+One of these projects I've implemented an integration with RightNow Cloud Service.
-Finally I've worked 1 year and a half with BPM and Digital Signature with Java.
+Also 2 years working in Digital Process Solutions and one BI Solution using Java EE, BPM and ADF.

 **Java Programmer** - Casa da Moeda do Brasil - CMB (Feb 2013 - Mar 2015)